 As a living document, the MERR Plan will be updated on a regular basis as needed.
-The main two components of the MERR Plan, Strategic Plan and Implementation Framework, will be updated along with the Program on a 5-year time period.
+The main two components of the MERR Plan, Strategic Plan and Implementation Framework, will be updated available for updates during the Program amendment process, which occurs every five-years.
 The Implementation Strategies, appended to the MERR Plan, will be available for updates on an annual basis to facilitate applying what is learned to improve Program implementation.
 Request for updates can originate from the Council or from the Basin's fish and wildlife managers and other stakeholders.
 The Council's Fish and Wildlife Division will be responsible for incorporating updates as provided by the region.
 Following substantial changes to components, the Council may request that the ISAB/ISRP review to ensure that the revisions do not negatively affect the MERR Plan's scientific integrity and alignment with the Program.